thiagarajanrm/RubiksCube/README.md

 Remote Data Recovery Linux Distribution List Remote Data Recovery

 #### Expectation
-All white tiles on top and 2 matching tiles on first row (4 sides).
-Repeat this step again and again until you see 2 matching tiles on first row on 4 sides.
+All white tiles on top and 2 matching tiles on first row on all 4 sides.
+Sometime only one side will be solved.
+Then keep the solved side away from your side and Repeat the step again and again until you see 2 matching tiles on first row on all 4 sides.

 ### Step:3